gamemanual0/gm0/source/docs/appendix/glossary.rst

         Generally, 50A wheels can survive a year’s worth of driving and use, but it is recommended to swap them out mid-season unless they are cleaned regularly.
-        Stealth wheels are available in different :term:`bore` sizes, such as 1/2” hex, 3/8” hex, 8 mm round, and 5 mm hex.
+        Stealth wheels are available in different :term:`bore <Bore>` sizes, such as 1/2” hex, 3/8” hex, 8 mm round, and 5 mm hex.
         With the 5mm hex option, it is highly recommended to use the hex hub strengthener from REV in order to prevent the bore from stripping out.